-The handbook addendum has been newly redesigned to provide you with better access to the information and to better acquaint you with the practices and policies of the school.
+The handbook addendum provides you with better access to the information and to better acquaint you with the practices and policies of the school.
 In its strictest sense, it is meant to be a resource for you and your parents as you join our Chelmsford High School community.
 Please look at the sections involving attendance and after school activities.
 Policies changed in regard to excessive tardies and absences.